jvawdrey/cookiecutter-data-science/{{cookiecutter.project_slug}}/README.md

   * data-exploration.R: This code contains data exploration queries used to understand available data for cleaning and feature generation.
 * **/sql:**
-  * data-exploration.sql: This script contains data exploration queries used to understand available data for cleaning and feature generation.
+  * data-exploration.sql: This file contains data exploration queries used to audit and understand available data in addition to determining correct data preparation logic
   * data-preparation.sql:  This script contains table generation queries used to prepare available data for feature generation.
   * feature-generation.sql: This script creates features (independent